Hegemon Media

 Hermeneutical justice is the key to all social justice.
 Only once a movement can find the language to name and describe the challenges it faces, it will be able to solve those challenges.

-In Epistemic Injustice: Power and the Ethics of Knowing Miranda Fricker defines hermeneutical injustice as “when a gap in collective interpretive resources puts someone at an unfair disadvantage when it comes to making sense of their social experience.”
+In Epistemic Injustice: Power and the Ethics of Knowing Miranda Fricker defines hermeneutical injustice as “when a gap in collective interpretive resources puts someone at an unfair disadvantage when it comes to making sense of their social experience.”1 The example Fricker gives of this concept is “you suffer sexual harassment in a culture that still lacks that critical concept.”2

 In other words, not having the right words to describe the injustice you face is itself an injustice.
 The simplified explanation I’ve developed for hermeneutical injustice is that hermeneutical injustice is when you don’t have the right words to describe your experiences.